WyLyu/UPOsHam/docs/_build/html/_sources/deleonberne_ham.rst.txt

 De Leon-Berne Hamiltonian
 =========================

+This Hamiltonian has been studied as a model of isomerization of a single molecule that undergoes conformational change and exhibits regular and chaotic dynamics relevant for chemical reactions.

 .. math::
     \mathcal{H}(x,y,p_x,p_y) = T(p_x, p_y) + V_{\rm DB}(x, y) = \frac{p_x^2}{2m_A} + \frac{p_y^2}{2m_B} + V_{\rm DB}(x, y)